jacovaut/PFE_Eurobot_2026/README.md

         ├───pfe (custom nodes)
         └───worlds (gazebo worlds)
 ```
-The build, install and log should be in ignored by git.
+The build, install and log folders should be in ignored by git.

 For premade packages, use sudo apt install ros-jazzy-PACKAGE_NAME or git submodules